dentsucreativeuk/dev-standards/Admin/Git.md

 In order to create a tag, use the commands below.
 Also note the version number below is just an example, follow the numbering convention, i.e. if the current release is *staging-1.1.20* the next release would be incremental to this (i.e. staging-1.1.21).

-In any case a new version should *always* be larger than the previous version.

 #### Production

 Releases tagged for production should follow the following schema